Dr. Jean Fan

 Assistant ProfessorI am an Assistant Professor in the Department of Biomedical Engineering at Johns Hopkins University.
 I was previously an NCI F99/K00 post-doctoral fellow in the lab of Dr. Xiaowei Zhuang at Harvard University.
 I received my PhD in Bioinformatics and Integrative Genomics at Harvard under the mentorship of Dr. Peter Kharchenko at the Department of Biomedical Informatics and in close collaboration with Dr. Catherine Wu at the Dana-Farber Cancer Institute.
 In my free time, I enjoy writing code to forward STEM education.
 Once in awhile, I try to make time for photography.

 Meet the Team

-Rotation StudentI am currently a Neuroscience PhD student, coadvised by Dr. Michael Miller.
-I am interested in using mathematical and computational tools to understand how cognitive processes occur in the brain.
+Graduate StudentI am a Neuroscience PhD student, coadvised by Dr. Justus Kebschull.
+I am interested in understanding how the genetic and connectivity patterns of cells in the brain change during development and across species, with a focus on the cerebellar nuclei.
 In my spare time, I like hiking and exploring Baltimore!